-&lt;sup>10 Coordinated plans include Social Security coverage; employer contributions to Social Security are required.
+9 Coordinated plans include Social Security coverage; employer contributions to Social Security are required.
 Basic plans do not include Social Security coverage and, therefore, require higher employer contribution rates to the retirement fund.
 Since 1959, all new members of the statewide TRA have been required to be covered under the coordinated plan.
 Minneapolis and St. Paul offered coordinated plans beginning in 1978.

-Employer contributions to the retirement funds are calculated as a percentage of each employee's salary.
-These rates are recommended by the Legislative Commission on Pensions and Retirement and are set in statute.
-The following tables show the number of active members for whom employer contributions are made as of July 1, 2017, the fund assets and liabilities as of July 1, 2017, and the employer and employee contribution rates.
+employer contributions are made as of July 1, 2018, the fund assets and liabilities as of July 1, 2018, and the employer and employee contribution rates.